lokal-profil/BatchUploadTools/README.md

 old mappings when new lists are needed for later uploads.

 Alternatively you can make use of only the prep-uploader/uploader tools by creating your own indata file.
-This must then be a json file where each image is represented by a dictionary entry with the *original filename* (without the file extension) as the key and the following values:
+This must then be a json file where each media file is represented by a dictionary entry with the *original filename* (without the file extension) as the key and the following values:
  - `info`: the wikitext to be used on the description page (e.g. an information template)